 Lianas are increasing in neo-tropical, the Asian tropics and temperate forests (Londré and Schnitzer, 2006; Schnitzer et al., 2011; Schnitzer and Bongers, 2011; Chandler et al., 2021b), though the trend in the African paleo-tropics remains unclear (Schnitzer and Bongers, 2011; Bongers et al., 2020).
 The proliferation of lianas may therefore have further impacted on the global carbon balance and therefore impact on future climate change.
 However, the drivers of the observed increase in liana biomass and abundance are still unknown, though several potential mechanisms have been put forward, amongst which is the increase in atmospheric CO2 concentrations.

-Previous studies have shown that at the individual plant level there is evidence that elevated CO2 can increase the biomass (Granados and Körner, 2002; Mohan et al., 2006) and stem length of lianas (Granados and Körner, 2002) in controlled conditions.
+Previous studies have shown that at the individual plant level there is evidence that elevated CO2 conditions can increase the biomass (Granados and Körner, 2002; Mohan et al., 2006) and stem length of lianas (Granados and Körner, 2002) in controlled conditions.
 While CO2 appears to facilitate increased growth in juvenile lianas, comparative studies with conspecific trees have shown that the effects of CO2 favour neither lifeform over the other in growth chambers (Marvin et al., 2015).
-As such it is currently poorly understood how lianas exposed to elevated CO2 respond in field conditions.
+As such it is currently poorly understood how lianas exposed to elevated atmospheric CO2 respond in field conditions.

 Field testing of the effects of CO2 on lianas in forests is rare, however there has been an expansion of forest Free Air Carbon Enrichment (FACE) facilities in recent decades (Norby et al., 2016).
 Free air carbon enrichment experiments allow for manipulation of atmospheric CO2 within pre-existing or artificial ecosystems (McLeod and Long, 1999; Norby et al., 2016).
-This allows researchers the opportunity to observe whole ecosystem responses to elevated CO2, which thus far has not been replicable with smaller experiments such as growth chambers or bench experiments (Hendrey et al., 1993; McLeod and Long, 1999).
+This allows researchers the opportunity to observe whole ecosystem responses to elevated CO2 conditions, which thus far has not been replicable with smaller experiments such as growth chambers or bench experiments (Hendrey et al., 1993; McLeod and Long, 1999).
 While most are situated far from the liana abundant forests of the tropics (Norby et al., 2016), the only Australian forest FACE site, EucFACE, hosts the local liana species Parsonsia straminea (Muell).
 P. straminea is a locally abundant liana, found along the eastern seaboard of Australia from the temperate, sub-tropical region around the Sydney basin north to the rainforests of Queensland.
-As such this liana and its colonisation of EucFACE allows a unique opportunity to observe the response of lianas to elevated CO2 in-situ.
+As such this liana and its colonisation of EucFACE allows a unique opportunity to observe the response of lianas to elevated CO2 conditions in-situ.

 As field-based data were not available, an alternative method was needed to assess whether the lianas were responsive to elevated CO2 concentrations.
 Routine remote sensing measurements at EucFACE are a part of the operational setup.
-This then allows me to utilise emergent remote sensing technologies as a vehicle to understanding the response of P. straminea and Eucalyptus tereticornis, the dominant tree, to elevated CO2.
+This then allows me to use emergent remote sensing technologies as a vehicle to understanding the response of P. straminea and Eucalyptus tereticornis, the dominant tree, to elevated atmospheric CO2.
 The structure of this thesis is such that each experimental chapter will be zooming in on the lianas and in chapters 5 and 6 comparing with E. tereticornis (Figure 1.1).